jacobrosenthal/hf2-rs/hf2-cli/readme.md

 ```

 It will attempt to autodetect a device by sending the bininfo command any whitelisted devices it finds and using the first one that responds or you can specify pid and vid (before the subcommand) instead.

+hf2 deals in binaries, not elf files so you're going to have to get a bin with something like `cargo objcopy --example ferris_img --release -- -O binary ferris_img.bin`
+Then you need your bootloaders address offset.

 ```bash
 hf2 -v 0x239a -p 0x003d flash -f neopixel_rainbow.bin -a 0x4000